 But there is growing evidence that several million years ago the galactic center was the site of all manner of celestial fireworks.
 A pair of assistant professors – Kelly Holley-Bockelmann at Vanderbilt and Tamara Bogdanović at Georgia Institute of Technology – have come up with an explanation that fits these “forensic” clues.

-Writing in the March 6 issue of the Monthly Notices of the Royal Astronomical Society (PDF copy of the paper), the astronomers describe how a single event – a violent collision and merger between the galactic black hole and an intermediate-sized black hole in one of the small “satellite galaxies” that circle the Milky Way – could have produced the features that point to a more violent past for the galactic core.
+Writing in the March 6 issue of the Monthly Notices of the Royal Astronomical Society, the astronomers describe how a single event – a violent collision and merger between the galactic black hole and an intermediate-sized black hole in one of the small “satellite galaxies” that circle the Milky Way – could have produced the features that point to a more violent past for the galactic core.

-The most dramatic of these extraordinary clues are the Fermi bubbles.
-These giant lobes of high-energy radiation – caused by particles moving nearly the speed of light – extend some 30,000 light years above and below the Milky Way center.
+The most dramatic of these extraordinary clues is the Fermi bubbles.
+These giant lobes of high-energy radiation – caused by particles moving nearly the speed of light – extend some 30,000 light-years above and below the Milky Way center.
 If they were glowing in visible light they would fill about half of the night sky.
 But they radiate X-ray and gamma-ray light, so you need X-ray vision to see them.
 The discovery was reported by astronomers at the Harvard-Smithsonian Center for Astrophysics.

 While there is an excess of young hot stars in the galactic core, there is also a surprising dearth of older stars.
 Theoretical models predict that the density of old stars should increase as you move closer to the black hole.
 Instead, there are very few old stars found within several light years of the sleeping giant.